rvanwhy/rvanwhy.github.io/03-about.md

       to pursue a PhD in pure mathematics.
 My academic interests include Algebraic and Differential Geometry, Algebraic Topology, and Category Theory.
       I also have interest in Computer Science and the mathematics behind programming languages.
     </p>
     <p>When I am not studying math, I enjoy bouldering, music, tea and meditation.
+Here are some of my favorite <a href="quotes.html">quotes</a>.
     </p>